-What Is Optical Fiber Technology?
+What Is Optical Fiber (Fiber Optics) Technology?

 Fiber optics, or optical fibers, are long, thin strands of carefully drawn glass about the diameter of a human hair.
 These strands are arranged in bundles called optical cables.
 We rely on them to transmit light signals over long distances.